c5f/skybot-plugins/README.md

 Plugins:
 --------
 *   beemp3.py
-    *   _queries beemp3.com for the top three results of a song_
+    *   _queries beemp3.com for the top result of a song_